Jazz Piano Standards You Should Learn

 Here’s a cool fly me to the moon piano tutorial video I made demonstrating how 2 jazz masters would play chords on Fly Me To The Moon.

-This is an excerpt from the Zero To Jazz Piano Hero program.
+This is an excerpt from the our beginners program.

-So, in summary here are the 6 easy jazz piano songs from this article.
+So, in summary here are the 6 jazz standards mentioned in this article.

-By the way, if you’re still 100% new to jazz piano and looking for some great jazz piano sheet music for beginners I recommend you grab a copy of the Zero To Jazz Piano Hero program.
+By the way, if you’re still 100% new to all this and looking for some great jazz piano sheet music for beginners I recommend you grab a copy of the beginners program here.

-After going through that program you’ll never have to waste money on sheet music or printing up bad arrangements from crappy jazz piano standards pdfs again.
+After going through that program you’ll never have to waste money on sheet music or printing up bad arrangements from crappy pdfs again.
 Cheers until then and keep practicing!

 Jazz Standards You Should Learn Part 2

-If you need a list of jazz tunes to learn you’ve come to the right place!
+If you need a list of jazz songs to learn you’ve come to the right place!

-In today’s lesson we’re going to talk about 9 essential jazz tunes every jazz musician should learn.
+In today’s lesson we’re going to talk about 9 essential songs every jazz musician should learn.

 Lets discuss some more tunes that are essential for you to add into your repertoire.